dalebrubaker/ListMmf/README.md

 -   Sizeof(T) \<= 8

-    -   IsReadOnly – no locking
+    -   IsReadOnly – no locking.
+It is not clear to me whether this is okay for a size of T that doesn’t naturally align, e.g. 3, 5 or 7.

     -   Not IsReadOnly – lock (Monitor) to avoid in-process attempts to read while Add() is extending (closing and reopening) the MMF